Spark Nova Scotia Competition Rules

 About Spark Nova Scotia

-Supported by the Atlantic Canada Opportunities Agency, managed by the Community Business Development Corporations of Nova Scotia, and coordinated by Nava Develop Inc., Spark is Nova Scotia’s early-stage startup competition, providing awards of up to $50,000 per company, from a total of $375,000 in award funding.
+Supported by the Atlantic Canada Opportunities Agency, managed by the Community Business Development Corporations of Nova Scotia, and coordinated by Nava Develop Inc., Spark is Nova Scotia’s early-stage startup competition, providing awards of up to $50,000 per company.

 - Up to a maximum of $50,000 in non-dilutive, non-repayable funding per company.

 Entrants must apply by midnight on September 19, 2022 through Spark Nova Scotia’s web-based application form or via email to email@example.com.

 Entrants may be deemed as Qualified Applicants at an early shortlisting stage, and these candidates will be invited to participate in the Spark Training Program.
 To qualify, the applicant’s business head office must be physically located in one of the Spark NS regions at time of application.
 There must be a physical presence at that address, such as a home and/or office, and judges may require proof of this home or office via utility bills or similar correspondence.

 Selection of the Finalists is conducted by the Spark Nova Scotia independent judging panel, based upon the following criteria: 1) Technology and innovation-driven core competitive advantage; 2) Business viability and scalability with large, addressable markets; 3) Strength of founder team (track record, leadership and ability to get things done); and, 4) Potential for presence and impact in Nova Scotia.

 Winners are selected from among Finalists in each region, by the Spark Nova Scotia independent judging panel.
 The following criteria are used to assess the 10-minute verbal pitch, which is followed by Questions & Answers: 1) Pitch Content; 2) Pitch Style/Delivery; and, 3) Proposed Impact to Nova Scotia.